mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 * Introduction, summarize previous work
 * Building of the work of my predecessor Sarah
-* Checkout her blog [here](http://mmore500.com/waves/blog/prefab-tools.html)!
-For an overview of the great work she did!
+* Checkout her blog [here](http://mmore500.com/waves/blog/prefab-tools.html), for an overview of the great work she did!

 ## Goals
 * Loads of ideas, new and old, for prefab components